Why shouldn't we accept or buy counterfeit goods?

 - Counterfeiting is part of the black market economy where only the seller profits - they pay no taxes, so the state doesn't benefit.

 - It is a real threat to UK trade and increases crime.
-Counterfeiters use their goods and profits to barter for hard drugs.
+Counterfeiting is often linked to other organised crime

 - It is linked to street crime and disorder.

 - There is no quality guarantee, the goods are cheap, the profits high; films on DVD may run for an hour before breaking up.
 Sound and focus may be poor.